AtreyaSh/fastVision/README.md

 ## Run Application

-Once the dependencies have been installled, we can run our application.
+Once the dependencies have been installed, we can run our application.
 Normally, we would need to compile our scripts and run them manually.
 Here, we provide a compact executable file `run.sh` to handle this process.
 Simply do as follows:

    `$ ./run.sh`